MarsBased/handbook/guides/angular-reference-guide.md

-# Our Curated Angular Reference Guide
+# The MarsBased Curated Angular Reference Guide

 Among all the MarsBased devs, we share useful Angular resources, questions, experiences, tools, guides and tutorials to keep this curated Angular reference post up-to-date.
 Enjoy it!